Kanaderu/spiking-ddpg-mapless-navigation/README.md

 You can also train for different inference timesteps of SNN by setting `--step` to the desired number.

 In addition, we also have the state-of-the-art DDPG implementation that trains a non-spiking deep actor network for mapless navigation.
-If you want to train the DDPG network, run the following commands to start the training in a new terminal (use Python 3 environment):
+If you want to train the DDPG network, run the following commands to start the training in a new terminal:

 ```bash
 source <Dir to Python 3 Virtual Env>/bin/activate